Norq

 Size tokens

-The size attribute maps named tokens to pixel font-sizes:
+The size attribute maps named tokens to pixel font-sizes, or accepts a raw pixel value (size="44" or size="44px") for sizes between named tokens.

 Token Value